jmcdo29/nestjs-oauth/README.md

 > **NOTE**: if a state token is passed as a parameter, the `OauthService` method will check the returned state parameter against provided one, and will throw an `UnauthorizedException` if the values do not match.

+> **WARNING**: If no data modification happens on the return of `provide`, there will be a breaking error of the inability to convert a circularly structured JSON.
+This is intended.

 #### Specific Providers

 Each specific OAuth authority has their own provider values.
 These follow the values expected from the provider's OAuth documentation, usually changed from snake_case to camelCase.
 Intellisense should provide you with the options necessary.
 [Otherwise, you can look here](./lib/oauth.interface.ts)